Summary

 Please read what is a business valuation.

 Although the internet provides access to online services that offer quick valuations, you should obtain a professional assessment.
-This is because a certified business valuation by an accredited Business Appraisal FL|GA|HI team member takes strategic and in-depth analysis to determine an accurate estimation of a company’s worth.
+This is because a certified by an accredited Business Appraisal FL|GA|HI team member takes strategic and in-depth analysis to determine an accurate estimation of a company’s worth.

 Since an accredited professional does the appraisal, adjustments to your business’s income statement or financial statements may occur.
 These adjustments, however, ensure that the valuation produced for your subject company accurately reflects its value.
 A CVA or similar accreditation can make the adjustments to the income statement needed for your company’s valuation.